toralf/torutils/README.md

 ### Idea

-Consider a system as malicious if its connection attempts to the local Tor over a short time interval exceeds the expected one for Tor.
+A system is considered malicious if its connection attempts to the local Tor instance over a short time interval exceed the expected threshold.
-Block that system then for a long time interval.
+Block such systems for a long time interval.
 Further considerations:

 - never touch established connections